isabelroses/dotfiles/docs/src/guides/making-it-your-own.md

 # Making it your own

-1. There are a number of files you will want to edit but the best place to start would be renaming the `isabel` user to your own user and deleting the robin user.
+1. There are a number of files you will want to edit but the best place to start would be renaming the `isabel` user to your own user.
 2.
   1. Following this you will want to edit `/modules/base/users/options.nix` and change any mentions of `isabel` to your username.